icdevsorg/nns-sub-utility/readme.md

 ## Canister Controllers.

-The canister is currently controlled by the NNS root and my only be upgrade by a NNS Vote.
-Upon the finalization of ICRC-79, ICRC-80, and ICRC-72 the canister control will be handed to the NNS for cases when emergency upgrades are required.
+The canister is currently controlled by ICDevs under both Alpha oversight and ICRC-137 NNS governance.
+Any upgrade may be vetoed by NNS Vote.

 ## License